paulocerez/charmeoffensive/README.md

 # romantic-letter
-Simple automised newsletter for your loved ones. &lt;3
+Simple automated newsletter for your loved ones. &lt;3